fpvandoorn/fpvandoorn.github.io/formalized-mathematics.md

 The *Lean hacking session* is a weekly informal meeting.
 There will be cookies!
 You are welcome to join, independent of your experience with Lean, to ask questions or for support needed during a formalization.

-Hacking sessions will resume at the start of WiSe 25/26.
+Hacking sessions will are held on Thursdays 14:15-16:00 in seminar room N0.008 (so in the annex building) during WiSe 25/26.

 ## Courses